marcmagransdeabril/simple-web/README.md

 ## Type Checking and Linting

 Errors in JavaScript, HTML, and CSS can often only be observed when the code is run in the browser.
 JavaScript, being a dynamic language, has errors that are only triggered when specific parts of the code are executed.
 The situation improved considerably after the `use strict` mode was adopted by all major browsers around 2018.
 However, a linter still offers advantages by detecting errors before execution.

-To install and execute a linter in your project:
+If you want to install and execute a linter in your project you just need to:

 1. Install the lint packages using `npm` or similar:
 ```bash